cylab-be/apt-graph/README.md

 - **core** : contains classes used by the batch processor and the server (Request, etc.).
 - **batch** : contains the batch processor
 - **server** : contains the json-rpc server and interactive fusion engine
+- **integration** : check that batch processor and server work smootly together
 - **apt-graph** : parent module, allows to build all modules at once...

 ## Usage